Filson Sintered Nickel

 Add a solid lubricant to reduce friction between the surface of the compaction tool and the powder mass.

-You can also add any special additive is required by the process.
+You can also add any special additive that is required by the process.

 The resulting material is a homogeneously mixed powder with additives of the desired properties that will ensure very low friction during compaction.